Murtuzasaifee/e-commerce/README.md

 # eCommerce Microservices Project

 ## Overview
 This project is a **Java-based eCommerce application** built using a **microservices architecture**.
 It is designed to demonstrate how to build scalable, modular, and maintainable applications by dividing the system into loosely coupled services.
-Each microservice handles a specific business function (e.g., Product Catalog, Inventory, Orders, Payment) and communicates with others over HTTP (REST API) or messaging systems.
+Each microservice handles a specific business function (e.g., Product Catalog, Inventory, Orders) and communicates with others over HTTP (REST API) or messaging systems.
+This template project can be used to

 ## Features
 - **Product Management**: CRUD operations for products and categories.
 - **Order Management**: Placing, updating, and tracking customer orders.
 - **Inventory Service**: Managing stock levels for products.
-- **Notification Service**: Sending email/SMS notifications for order status.
+- **Notification Service**: Sending email/SMS notifications for order status
+- **Authorization/Authentication**: Authorization/Authentication using Keycloak.

 ## Microservices Architecture
 The application is composed of several microservices, each running independently and interacting with one another.
 Below is a brief description of each service: